12 TikTok Food Influencers to Partner With in 2025

 top TikTok food influencers emilymariko

 Emily Mariko, @emilymariko, skyrocketed to fame when her salmon bowl recipe went viral during the pandemic.
-She’s popular for her satisfying ASMR sounds and aesthetically pleasing visuals.
+She’s popular for her satisfying ASMR sounds and aesthetically pleasing food photos that keep viewers coming back.

-Her TikTok videos give off a clean, minimalistic vibe that keeps viewers engaged; she focuses on easy-to-follow meal prep without voice-overs or complicated edits.
+Her videos give off a clean, minimalistic vibe — she focuses on easy-to-follow meal prep without voice-overs or complicated edits, and she’s built one of the most loyal communities in the food content space.
 She’s an excellent fit for health-conscious brands, aesthetic kitchenware, and lifestyle-focused food products.
-She presently has 12.3M TikTok followers.
+She currently has 12.3M TikTok followers.

 2. Wishbonekitchen